Please note: This programme is now closed.

 Our Strategy

 To tackle this challenge, the Scottish government, in collaboration with the British Council, launched the ‘Pakistan Scottish Apprenticeship Scheme’ in March 2016.
 This programme has directly involved industries in the training of apprentices in a bid to ensure the necessary skills, knowledge and flexibility are provided to Pakistani youth during their training.
-The overall goal is to enhance the employability of the young people who participate in the scheme.
+The overall goal was to enhance the employability of the young people who participate in the scheme.

 Our Impact